 7. Construction and Building Inspector

-Construction and building inspectors make between $56,420 and $60,820 per year.
+Construction and building inspectors make between $56,420 and $60,820 per year according to the Bureau of Labor Statistics.
 A construction and building inspector can be expected to determine that the construction adheres to all of the national and local building codes and ordinances.
 They ensure that contract specifications and zoning regulations are being met as well.

-A building inspector isn’t required to have postsecondary education, but as has been the common theme throughout this list, a postsecondary certificate places you ahead of those who do not have them.
+A building inspector isn’t required to have postsecondary education (college degree), but as has been the common theme throughout this list, a postsecondary certificate places you ahead of those who do not have them.
 The reason is that employers know that if you have a certificate, you received an education in drafting, home inspection, construction technology and building inspection.

 As a building inspector, your duty will be to examine the builder’s plans to ensure that the state’s standards are being met.
 You will also need to return to the building as it is being constructed to ensure that construction proceeds as was planned.
 You will also be required to inspect buildings that already exist before a building can be sold.
 There may also be code violations or an emergency at the site, and you will be needed to inspect these instances.